Prag8855/aab/content/guides/start-a-business-in-germany.md

 **Get a P-Konto** (*[[Pfändungsschutzkonto]]*).
 It lets you access some of your money when your account is frozen, so you can buy food and pay your bills.
 You can get a *P-Konto* for free, but it can affect your *[[Schufa]]* score.

-### The Finanzamt can freeze your account

-If you don't pay your taxes, the *[[Finanzamt]]* can freeze your bank accounts.
-They will freeze all of your accounts, not just your business account.
-They can also freeze your accounts in other EU countries.[^3] When the *Finanzamt* freezes your bank account, you can't withdraw money or make bank transfers.[^4]

-Sometimes, the *Finanzamt* can freeze your accounts by mistake.
-It happened to me, and to other people I know.
-Even if it's not your fault, it can take a few days to fix.
-During that time, you can't withdraw money.

-If you get a *Pfändungsschutzkonto* (*P-Konto*), you can access some of your money, even if your bank account is frozen.[^5] It gives you enough money to buy food and pay your bills.[^6] You can switch to a *P-Konto* for free,[^7] but it can affect your *[[Schufa]]* score.[^8]

 ### Find a tax advisor

 A tax advisor can [register your business at the *Finanzamt*](/guides/fragebogen-zur-steuerlichen-erfassung) and [at the *Gewerbeamt*](/guides/gewerbeschein), and prepare your [tax declarations](/glossary/Steuererklärung).
 They make accounting easier, and they prevent expensive mistakes.